1. How often will I get a gas bill?

 Also, over the past few years, LIHEAP has awarded supplemental grants to certain households the state considers vulnerable.
 The amount of supplemental grants vary, but are listed as simply “LIHEAP” on bills.
 Therefore, it could appear that you received two LIHEAP grants when you really received one LIHEAP grant and a supplemental grant.

 A household that is considered vulnerable by the state of Pennsylvania has at least one member who is 60 years old or over, five (5) years old or under or has a disability.

 19. Can I use my part of my LIHEAP grant for my PGW bill and another part for PECO or a different utility?

 No. LIHEAP regulations do not allow customers to split a LIHEAP grant between vendors.

-20. Can I get a refund from my LIHEAP grant if it is higher than my PGW bill?
+20. Can I get a refund from my LIHEAP grant if the grant leaves a credit on my account?

 No. Any excess credit will be held for future bills.
 If your account is closed while a LIHEAP credit remains on the bill, PGW will return the unused portion to the state.

 21. The gas bill is not in my name.
 Can I still get a LIHEAP grant?

 Yes, as long as your household is eligible.
 However, if the bill is not in your name, you must provide a letter, signed and dated, from the person whose name is on the bill, and the letter must explain why the bill is in their name.